 The last real pivot was becoming an online diet and health coach.
 The farm work had definitely kept me healthy, but it wasn’t until my kids were older that I realized (or cared) about how much weight I had gained.

-The one thing most of my clients had in common however, was the fact that they didn’t cook.
+The one thing many of my clients had in common however, was the fact that they didn’t cook.
 They were either too busy, didn’t know how, or didn’t know how to modify their cooking to lower carb options.
 So…….

 Whew!
 Enough about me already!